Participants Needed for Shigella Vaccine Research Study

 Diarrheal disease is a significant cause of morbidity and mortality worldwide; it is the second leading cause of death in children under the age of 5, with approximately 800,000 deaths annually.
 Both Shigella and ETEC are common causes of traveler’s diarrhea and global children’s diarrhea.

-A fourth cohort will be an adaptive design cohort consisting of 30 study participants to be randomly allocated to receive either two doses of vaccine, one dose of vaccine, or two doses of placebo.
-Participants in the first three cohorts will receive the oral dose while in an inpatient setting.
-During the following subsequent 96 hours (4 days), participants will remain on the inpatient research isolation ward to be closely monitored, and each stool will be collected by study staff.
+The fourth cohort will be an adaptive design consisting of 30 study participants to be randomly allocated to receive either two doses of vaccine, one dose of vaccine, or two doses of placebo.
+This fourth cohort involves a screening, two vaccination visits and six follow-up visits over the course of six to eight months.

 QUALIFIED PARTICIPANTS MUST

 QUALIFIED PARTICIPANTS WILL RECEIVE